'Star Wars: Shadow of the Sith' Makes Luke Skywalker the 'Most Powerful Person in the Galaxy'

 Source: www.filmdetail.com

-Author Adam Christopher reveals how he came up with Rey's parents' names, explored a new aspects of the Jedi Master and jumped into weird Sith lore in his Star Wars novel.
+Author Adam Christopher reveals where Rey's parents' names came from and how he jumped into weird Sith lore in his Star Wars novel.

 More in www.cnet.com